Mc3urry/dcad-appraisal-gis/README.md

 - Frontend: http://127.0.0.1:3000 · API docs: http://127.0.0.1:8000/docs

 **Parcel data is not included in this repository** (≈300 MB file geodatabase, excluded via `.gitignore`).
-Download the parcel/account extracts from the [DCAD open data portal](https://www.dallascad.org), build the joined geodatabase layer, and place it at `etl/data/tablejoiner/tablejoiner.gdb` (layer `dcad_parcels`), then trigger the pipeline with `--now` as shown above.
+Download the parcel and account extracts from the [DCAD open data portal](https://www.dallascad.org), build the joined geodatabase layer, and place it at `etl/data/tablejoiner/tablejoiner.gdb` (layer `dcad_parcels`), then trigger the pipeline with `--now` as shown above.
 The application runs without data — the map and dashboards simply start empty.

 ## Roadmap